jboss-switchyard/quickstarts/demos/policy-transaction/Readme.md

 You can test any of these transaction policy scenarios using this quickstart:

 1) Global transaction propagated to the bean service.
-This is the default configuration of the quickstart and requires the WorkServiceBean to be annotated with @Requires(transaction=TransactionPolicy.PROPAGATES_TRANSACTION) and messages to be sent to the policyQSTransacted queue.
+This is the default configuration of the quickstart and requires the TaskAServiceBean to be annotated with @Requires(transaction=TransactionPolicy.PROPAGATES_TRANSACTION) and messages to be sent to the policyQSTransacted queue.

 2) Policy violation - transaction required to be propagated, but no transaction provided by the gateway.
 To exercise this scenario, send a message to the policyQSNonTransacted queue with TransactionPolicy.PROPAGATES_TRANSACTION